Books by G Authors

 TB00597 $45.00

 • Guthrie, A. B., Jr.: Murder in the Cotswolds.
 Boston: Houghton Mifflin, 1989.
-First Edition, First printing.
-Fine in 1/4 cloth and paper covered boards with light dust staining to the top edge.
-In a fine dust jacket with the price intact on the front flap.
+First Edition.
+Fine in 1/4 cloth and paper covered boards.
+In a near fine dust jacket with a tiny nick to the upper right corner of the front panel.
 This Montana author wrote a series of mysteries of which this is the fifth.
 It involves Montana Sherif Chick Charleston solving a crime in an English village.

 • After you have checked off each book you wish to order (a mouse click in the small check box just above the author's name or book title will do it), please tap the ORDER button below.
 You will then be taken to our secure server which will allow you to confirm the items you want and then enter the information to provide us with the details of your name, payment method and where the book(s) should be sent.